 When appropriate, the Department is able to ‘set’ pupils in Years 6, 7 and 8 to enable us to teach pupils and to maximise their access to the curriculum.
 There is also an additional opportunity to work at a more challenging level for potential scholars in Year 8.

 We have additional teaching aids such as interactive whiteboards, data projectors and Chromebooks, as well as a host of practical games, puzzles, activities and supportive practical materials, all aided by our school computer network.

 Pupils experience weekly times tables tests up to Year 6, when this becomes a weekly mental arithmetic test in preparation for Senior School and Common Entrance examinations.

 We have many mathematical activities which we run at school including Practical Maths Day, Maths workshops, Suduko challenges, Deal or No Deal activities, Connect Four championships and a variety of class-based games.

 Our history of achievement in Maths is excellent, with a high proportion of children going on to their Senior Schools with A grades or scholarships.

 We understand that Maths can be a difficult subject to grasp and, we provide opportunities to offer those weaker in the subject with appropriate support sessions and additional 1:1 reinforcement time with appropriate staff.

 Together, we aim to make Maths fun and to let each individual child feel confident and successful at their own level.

-The teaching of Science at Barfield is designed to give boys and girls confidence in understanding the world around them.
+The teaching of Science at Barfield is designed to give boys and girls confidence in understanding the exciting world around them.
 It aims to give them the skills and knowledge to explore and explain the world biologically, chemically and physically.

 While the topics taught follow National Curriculum and Common Entrance Syllabus, lessons are shrouded in ‘awe and wonder’.
 There is stimulating teaching and learning to inspire and motivate the children in all three scientific subjects.